wearetheframers/frame-core-wip/README.md

 - **ThinkAction**: Engages in deep thinking to generate new insights or tasks.
 - **ResearchAction**: Conducts research to gather information.
 - **AdaptiveDecisionAction**: Makes decisions using an adaptive strategy based on context.
+- **ResourceAllocationAction**: Allocates resources based on urgency, risk, and available resources.
+- **ResourceAllocationAction**: Allocates resources based on urgency, risk, and available resources.

 #### Default Strategies